iniyanijoseph/iniyanijoseph.github.io/public/papers/fairdivisionsurvey/main.typ

 An intermediary notion, PROPm has been shown to always exist and be computable in polynomial time. @baklanov2021propm defines the maximin good as $d(i) = max_(i' != i) min_(g in X_i) v_i (g)$ is the largest among the smallest goods in other agent's bundles.
 If adding this good's value to $i$'s utility is greater than or equal to $1/n$, i.e. $v_i (X_i) + d(i) >= 1/n$, then an allocation is PROPm.

 = Fisher Markets
 Although Nash Welfare is compelling, for its simultaneous EF1 + PO, it is also NP-hard to compute.
 One line of work attempting to simultaneous achieve fairness and efficiency tries to use the computation of market equilibria of fisher markets.
 This has also been used to compute approximate MNW, as mentioned previously.
-In the fisher market, goods are given prices $p = angle.l p_1, ..., p_m angle.r $, agents are given earnings $ell$, and monotone valuations, as defined above.
+In the fisher market, goods are given prices $p = chevron.l p_1, ..., p_m chevron.r $, agents are given earnings $ell$, and monotone valuations, as defined above.
 These goods may be fractionally allocated with linear valuations, i.e. $v_i (X_i) = sum_(g in X_i) g times x_(i, g)$ where $x_(i, g)$ is the fraction of $g$ given to $i$.

 A fisher market equilibrium is a fractional allocation in which
 + All goods $g in MMM$ allocated, i.e. that $sum_(i in NNN) x_(i, g) = 1$